The-Marcy-Lab-School/marcy-curriculum-docs/mod-3-html-css-dom/2-css.md

 * Third are the external stylesheet styles from `style.css`
 * Last are the **user agent stylesheet** styles.
 These are the default styles applied by the browser.

-Inline styles are not a viable option for large scale styling.
-However, they can be useful if you need to quickly test a CSS property and ensure that it will be applied to an element.
-Otherwise, avoid this approach.
+The Chrome Developer Tools are incredibly useful for testing out your CSS styling.
+For example:
+- Try disabling the inline `background` applied to the body and notice how the page will update immediately to use the next background color in the "cascade".
+- Click on the named color `red` and type in `green` to see the color change
+- Click on the color box and play around with the sliders to find a color that you like for the background.

 **TODO:** Remove all inline styles and the internal stylesheet.
 We'll use the external stylesheet `style.css` moving forward.

 ## Common CSS Properties

-Now that we know how to apply styles, let's learn the basic styles that we can apply to any HTML element.
+Now that we know how to add CSS to our HTML files, let's learn the basic CSS properties that we can apply to any HTML element.

 ### Color Properties

 One of the most obvious uses of CSS is to apply color to our otherwise black and white webpages.

 In addition to beautifying our page, colors can make a page easier to navigate by visually distinguishing sections from each other.

-{% hint style="info" %}
-**Choosing a Color Palette:** When designing a website, it is best to decide on a color palette with just a few colors to stick to.
-You can use a website like [https://coolors.co/generate](https://coolors.co/generate) to help come up with your color palettes!

-Try to find two high contrast colors for your background and text for easy readability and then one or two accent colors for things like buttons and other "call to action" elements.
-{% endhint %}

 ```css
 /* These colors will be inherited by all elements */